-Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed.
-If the correction procedures are the same as those given in question 7.1, state as much.
-This question is related to privacy control IP-3, Redress, and IP-4, Complaint Management.
+Describe the procedures and provide contact information for the appropriate person to whom such issues should be addressed?
+If the correction procedures are the same as those given in question 7.1, Version date: October 1, 2023

-Under the jurisdiction of VHA, VHA Handbook 1605.1 Appendix D 'Privacy and Release Information', section 8 states the rights of the Veterans to amend to their records via submitting VA Form 10-5345a, Individual's Request for a Copy of Their Own Health Information, may be used as the written request requirement, which includes designated record sets, as provided in38 CFR 1.579 and 45 CFR 164.526.
+Under the jurisdiction of VHA, VHA Handbook 1605.1 Appendix D 'Privacy and Release Information', section 8 states the rights of the Veterans to amend to their records via submitting VA Form 10-5345a, Individual's Request for a Copy of Their Own Health Information, may be used as the written request requirement, which includes designated record sets, as provided in 38 CFR 1.579 and 45 CFR 164.526.
 The request must be in writing and adequately describe the specific information the individual believes to be inaccurate, incomplete, irrelevant, or untimely and the reason for this belief.
 The written request needs to be mailed or delivered to the VA health care facility that maintains the record.
-A request for amendment of information contained in a system of records must be delivered to the System Manager, or designee, for the concerned VHA system of records, and the facility Privacy Officer, or designee, to be date stamped; and is filed appropriately.
-In reviewing requests to amend or correct records, the System Manager must be guided by the criteria set forth in VA regulation 38 CFR 1.579.
+A request for amendment of information contained in a system of records must be delivered to the System Manager, or designee, for the stamped; and is filed appropriately.
+In reviewing requests to amend or correct records, the